Meet Our Team

 Elizabeth has worked at Goldsmith Silversmith since 2011.
 She loves to design one of a kind jewelry with our clients.
 She has six children, three cats, one dog, and one husband, who also happens to be our jeweler!

 Grace began working at Goldsmith Silversmith in October of 2019.
-As a sales person Grace loves to help customers find the perfect missing unique touch from their wardrobe, or find ways to repurpose old jewelry.
+They are a salesperson, jeweler, and artist.
+As a designer Grace most enjoys helping customers define their personal perfect missing unique touch from their wardrobe by repurpose old jewelry.

-Danielle has worked at Goldsmith Silversmith for over 10 years.
+Danielle has worked at Goldsmith Silversmith since 2007.
 She started walking to the store after school as a kid to visit her dad (Dwaine), and started helping out at the store.
 Today she handles many of our operations, repairs, and design work.
 When she's not working, she's most likely at her pottery wheel or camping.

 Jim is our bench jeweler and has worked with Dwaine for over 30 years.
 He studied at Northwest Missouri State with an emphasis in fine arts and has two sons.
 When he's not at the bench, Jim loves bicycle touring with his wife, Elizabeth.